 - Posting offensive, indecent or abusive matter about another individual in a public place

 First-degree breach of the peace covers a much narrower range of conduct.
 An individual will be considered guilty of breach of peace in the first degree if it is shown that the individual placed a fake explosive device or hazardous substance in a public place or other place where it is likely to be discovered by others.
-A public place is considered any location that is open to the public, even if it is owned by a private party.
+As a knowledgeable Norwalk breach of peach attorney could explain, a public place is considered any location that is open to the public, even if it is owned by a private party.

 What is the Role of Intent in Assault Cases?